Naytoxp/atm_ui/README.md

 How to install:
 1. Download the repo here [ATM:UI](https://github.com/Naytoxp/atm_ui)
 2. Place the resource in your resource folder
-3. Configure server-side the money functions/events
+3. Configure in [s_main.lua] the money functions/events
 4. Add "start atm_ui" to your server.cfg
 5. Enjoy